Hint mode is switched on Switch off

 Market Trends

-• Bull Market.
-In contrast, a bull market is characterized by an upward movement in stock prices, representing a period of consistent market optimism and heightened investor confidence.
+• Bull Market: Characterized by an upward movement in stock prices, representing a period of consistent market optimism and heightened investor confidence.

 Investor Attitudes